 The following is the required HOMEWORK for ALL Directed Study students:

 For EACH CHAPTER – Complete:

-- ALL pages, in the chapter, with ANY Activity or Question on them Including the Chapter Review and Faith In Action page(s).
+ALL pages, in the chapter, with ANY Activity or Question on them Including the Chapter Review and Faith In Action page(s).

 Please check your child’s work before handing it in assure that they completed the chapter work to the best of their abilities.

 Always available for download and always provided at each class will be an Assignment Cover Sheet (ACS).
 Parents fill this out each month so that we have a record of your instruction.
 Please write FIRST AND LAST NAME ON ACS.

 You will be contacted if you are missing homework assignments.

 The classes will be led by Anna Mae Parkhill, Director of Catechesis

 Any child that is registered in the Directed Study program and is in 2nd Grade or 8th Grade for Catechesis will be participating in all aspects of making Reconciliation/Communion and Confirmation respectively.